Comme des Garçons: Perfume

 The company also produces a line of agendered fragrances, most of which are unconventional in the world of perfume and aligned with the styles of its garments.

 The company released its first fragrance, Comme des Garçons, in 1994 and its first anti-perfume Odeur 53 in 1998.
-The anti-perfume features a blend of 53 non-traditional scents which is rarely heard if in many other fragrance brands.
+The anti-perfume features a blend of 53 non-traditional scents, which is rarely heard of in many other fragrance brands.

 The company also released the Luxe series Champaca, for which artist Katerina Jebb produced the visuals.

-Adrian Joffe, the founder's husband and the CEO of the company, set up two companies.
+Adrian Joffe, the founder's husband and CEO of the company, established two companies.
 Comme des Garçons Parfums is for licensing some of the perfumes to Puig from 2002 and Comme des Garçons Parfums for selling the rest by its own.

 The company developed a unisex fragrance, G I R L, and released it on August 28, 2014.
 Artist KAWS designed the bottle.

-In 2017, the company launched a new fragrance, Concrete and marked its launch in the US with a dinner curated by the artist and chef, Laila Gohar.
+In 2017, the company launched a new fragrance, Concrete, and marked its launch in the US with a dinner curated by the artist and chef, Laila Gohar.

 Fashion

 Its collections are designed in the studio in Aoyama, Tokyo, and manufactured in Japan, France, Spain, and Turkey.
-Over the years, the company has recurrently associated itself with the arts and cultural projects internationally.
+Over the years, the company has repeatedly associated itself with international arts and cultural projects.
 The 1997 spring-summer collection, often referred to as the lumps and bumps collection, which contained fabric in bulk and balls on the garments, led to a collaboration, also in 1997, between Rei Kawakubo and New York-based choreographer Merce Cunningham called Scenario.
 The 2006 autumn/winter collection dealt with the concept of the persona, the different ways to present one's self to the world.
 Fusing tailored menswear with feminine elements such as corsets and flower printed dress fabrics, Persona was another collection that combined the feminine with the masculine.

 Junya Watanabe and, as of recently, Tao Kurihara have started their own sub-labels under the label.
-Both also were involved in designing for the casual women's knitwear line Tricot.
+Both were also involved in designing for the casual women's knitwear line Tricot.

-The company have collaborated with various other labels over the years such as Hammerthor, H&M. and Stüssy.
+The company have collaborated with various other labels over the years such as Hammerthor, H&M, and Stüssy.

 In other media, Björk wore the label in the music video for Isobel.
 Frank Ocean named a song after the company.
 John Waters devoted a chapter of his 2010 book Role Models to the label and founder.
 Swedish musician Jonna Lee collaborated with the company in the creation of her audiovisual album Everyone Afraid to Be Forgotten, where the fashion house designed the costumes for the film.

 Controversies

-1995: 'Auschwitz' Fashions
+1995: 'Auschwitz' fashions

 The 1995 "Sleep" collection consisted of striped pajamas "bearing prints of identification numbers and marks of military boot prints".
 Contemporaneous media coverage juxtaposed images of the collection with images taken at Auschwitz concentration camp, and the controversy received international coverage.
 The World Jewish Congress condemned the collection, and fashion critic Suzy Menkes called the collection "'Auschwitz' fashions".
 Kawakubo responded that the collection had been "completely misunderstood" and the controversy made her "very sad".